 Often in life, we hit rumble strips – sometimes daily.
-Times in the day or week where a plan had to be tweaked, something wasn’t checked off the to-do list or a moment that we lost our composure and let a spiteful word escape to our spouse or lost our temper with our kids.
+Times in the day or week where a plan had to be tweaked; something wasn’t checked off the to-do list; a moment that we lost our composure and let a spiteful word escape to our spouse or lost our temper with our kids.

 Then there are days, weeks or even months where we collide with something, someone or even ourselves and our lives stop.
 The dust accumulates, the dishes stack higher in the sink, dinner is late or takeaways are ordered and we have to scratch through the mountain of unfolded washing to find clean underwear.

 You know in my house, if there is chaos on the outside, it’s a reflection of the chaos of my heart and mind.

 You didn’t want to see my house last week!

 It’s a long story and not one to share but know that I crashed last week.
 And I had to climb out of the mess and assess the damage.
 As I sat surveying the carnage in my head, I had to sift through the thoughts and emotions and figure out what needed to be salvaged and what needed to go to the scrapyard.

 I collided with my pride.
 My anger.
 My hurt.
 My lack of forgiveness.
 And, worst of all, my faults.